DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claims 1, 5-8, 12, 15-17, 20-22, and 31 are rejected under 35 U.S.C.
-103 as being unpatentable over Vromen (US20040081681A1), as evidenced by Terrisse (US20140031305A1), and in further view of Vishnupad (US20020111281A1), White (Oxidative Medicine and Cellular Longevity, 2012), and Applechem (Sensogel 200, 2018).
+Claims 1, 5-7, 12, 15-17, 20-22, and 31 are rejected under 35 U.S.C.
+103 as being unpatentable over Vromen (US20040081681A1), as evidenced by Terrisse (US20140031305A1), and in further view of Fein (US20030026794A1), White (Oxidative Medicine and Cellular Longevity, 2012), Vishnupad (US20020111281A1), and Applechem (Sensogel 200, 2018).

-In claims 1 and 5, note that the topical composition is considered to comprise glycerin and/or a binding agent, generally (i.e., these ingredients do not need to be pre-associated before incorporation into composition) because a composition’s patentable weight is based on the product and not the process in which it forms.
+In independent claims 1 and 5, note that the topical composition is considered to comprise glycerin and/or a binding agent, generally (i.e., these ingredients do not need to be pre-associated before incorporation into composition) because a composition’s patentable weight is based on the product and not the process in which it forms.
 The “occlusion forming agent” only requires something with occlusive function within the composition as a limitation.
 Similarly, the “antioxidant system” is considered a mixture comprising green tea polyphenols that overall imparts antioxidant function to the “topical composition” of claims 1 and 5 (where Applicant describes that the polyphenols have antioxidant activity in the Specification [0062]).

 Vromen teaches topical delivery of bioactive agents that is non-irritating to the skin (abstract) for the treatment of a wide variety of dermatological conditions (i.e., any abnormality of the skin, which would include scars) such as scabs and wounds [0037].

-Regarding claim 1, 5-8, 15-17, and 20: Vromen discloses anhydrous (<10 wt% water) compositions (Vromen – claim 1), comprising the carrier glycerin (reads on claim 15 and 16), polyols, and/or propylene glycol (Vromen – claim 4), compounds from green tea in an amount of 1-10 wt% [0032], and papain (reads on proteolytic enzyme of instant claims 1, 5-6, etc.)) in 1-7 wt% [0035].
+Regarding claim 1, 5-7, 15, 17, and 20: Vromen discloses anhydrous (<10 wt% water) compositions (Vromen – claim 1), comprising the carrier glycerin (reads on claim 15), polyols, and/or propylene glycol (Vromen – claim 4), compounds from green tea in an amount of 1-10 wt% [0032], and papain (reads on proteolytic enzyme of instant claims 1, 5-6, etc.) in preferably 1-7 wt% (while 1-7 wt% is a preferable range, Vromen does not teach away from concentrations that are higher and/or lower than this range) [0035].
 Furthermore, Vromen demonstrates formulations where 0.3% or 0.6% antioxidant amount in a composition is obvious (Table 1, [046]).

 With respect to claim 17 and 22, Vromen teaches the carrier ([0021]) propylene glycol in 10 wt% (Table 1, [0046]).
 As evidenced by Terrisse, propylene glycol and polyols are considered binding agents [0122-0125]; thus, meeting the binding agent requirement of claim 1 and 17.